leob03/E2E_Object_Pose_Estimator/README.md

 ### Backbone and Feature Extraction Branch

-In this project, we'll use [torchvision's](https://pytorch.org/vision/stable/index.html) pretrained convolutional networks for our backbone convolutional feature extractor.
-Specifically, we use the [VGG16 model](https://arxiv.org/abs/1409.1556) as our feature extractor.
+In this project, we used [torchvision's](https://pytorch.org/vision/stable/index.html) pretrained convolutional networks for our backbone convolutional feature extractor.
+Specifically, we used the [VGG16 model](https://arxiv.org/abs/1409.1556) as our feature extractor.

 ### Segmentation Branch

 This branch should fuse information from the feature extractor (`feature1` and `feature2`) according to the architecture diagram of PoseCNN.
-Specifically, the network will pass both outputs from the feature extractor through a 1x1 convolution+ReLU layer followed by interpolation and an element wise addition.
+Specifically, the network passes both outputs from the feature extractor through a 1x1 convolution+ReLU layer followed by interpolation and an element wise addition.
 Next these intermediate features are interpolated back to the input image size followed by a final 1x1 convolution+ReLU layer to predict a probability for each class or background at each pixel.

 <p align="center">
   <img src="./img/instance_seg.png" alt="Image Description" width="600" height="400">